cloudfoundry-community-attic/traveling-cf-admin/README.md

 bosh delete deployment NAME
 ```

-Finally, you can delete the micro BOSH
+Finally, you can delete the micro BOSH VM and its attached disk.

 ```
 cd deployments
 bosh micro delete
 ```

+You will need to delete the elastic/floating IP, security group and keypair manually via your IaaS web console/API.

 ### Reusing IaaS configuration